Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Introduction

 \section{Introduction}

 Fast radio bursts (FRBs) are extragalactic transient objects detected in radio waves with millisecond durations \citep{Lorimer2007,Thornton2013}, and their source objects and emission mechanisms are largely still a mystery, though many theoretical models have been proposed (see \citealt{Cordes_2019,platts2019living,zhang2020physical,petroff2022fast} for reviews).
 Some FRBs are known to produce recurring bursts, and these are likely to originate in neutron stars.
 In particular, magnetars (highly magnetized neutron stars, see \citealt{kaspi2017magnetars,Enoto2019,esposito2018magnetars} for reviews) have been considered a promising source of FRBs because of their abundant magnetic energy and the bursts of X-rays and gamma-rays that they occasionally induce.
-In fact, on April 28, 2020, two extremely bright radio bursts (FRB 20200428) similar to extragalactic FRBs were detected from the Galactic magnetar SGR 1935+2154, establishing that at least some FRBs are generated by magnetars \citep{andersen2020bright,bochenek2020fast}.
+In fact, on April 28, 2020, two extremely bright radio bursts (FRB 20200428) were detected from the Galactic magnetar SGR 1935+2154.
+Although a few orders of magnitude fainter than typical extragalactic FRBs, these bursts demonstrated that magnetars can produce FRB-like events, offering evidence for FRB-magnetar connections \citep{andersen2020bright,bochenek2020fast}.